junbinzhao/FluxCalR/README.md

 # FluxCalR
 This R package is used to calculate CO2 and CH4 gas fluxes measured with static chamber method.
-It provide a
+It provides a
     easy way to calculate multiple flux measurements from one data file.

 Load the package in R by: